Plumsail/forms-docs/Public/integrations/email.rst

+.. title:: Send email from Plumsail Form

 .. meta::
-   :description: Examples and templates for public web forms integration
+   :description: Examples and templates for public web forms integration with Microsoft Power Automate or Zapier

 Send email from Plumsail Form with MS Power Automate or Zapier
 ==================================================================